-35. In accordance with Option One, that Cabinet:
+35. In accordance with Option One, that the Local Plan Working Group recommends the Cabinet to:

 (i) approve the document attached as Annex A, along with supporting information for public consultation.

 Reason: So that an NPPF compliant Local Plan can be progressed.